yorkulibraries/dspacescripts/README.md

 For the sake of making the directory a little cleaner, all the individual scripts for different mimetypes have been moved to their respective directory.

 However, since many of the mimetypes will share a script (best example is /shared_scripts/final_clean.sh).
 Rather than an individual copy of these shared scripts living in each directory, they are hosted in the shared_scripts/ directory and each mimetype directory has a symlink to the script in the shared directory.
-This means that if you edit /shared_scripts/final_clean.sh, these changes will be replicated to everywhere there is a symlink.
+This means that if you edit /shared_scripts/final_clean.sh, these changes will be replicated in every directory there is a symlink.

 Some of the mimetype directories have their own run.sh script, that has been customized in some fashion.
 Other use a shared one.
 As above, the shared one is in the shared_scripts directory with a symlink to the individual one.
 If you need to edit or customize the run.sh script for a particular mimetype, as is the case for create_dc_rs/run_rs.sh, delete the symlink and copy shared_scripts/run.sh to the respective directory.
 This way, you won't make global changes that will likely break the script for other mimetypes.